 The last candle from yesterday’s trading session is the first candle and the second candle is the first one that is created when the market opens.

 Learn to make profit out of failed breakouts in just 2 hours by Market Experts

 To get the range size you need to take the high or low of yesterday’s last candle and the high or low of today’s opening candle.
 The difference between these two prices is the size of the opening range.
 Let’s see from the chart below how it measures the size of a range:

 The green lines, as shown on the chart measure the size of the range.
 The upper line shows the opening range high and the lower horizontal line is the opening range low.

 The most important part of the opening range trading is the breakout.

-The opening range breakout determines the further price direction.
+The opening range breakouts determine the further price direction.
 When the price breaks out of the range, there is a big chance that the price action will continue in the same direction.
 Therefore opening range trading strategies use the range breakout as entry points on the charts.

-This is opening range breakout.
-The size of the range is market with the green horizontal lines on the chart.
-The range breakout is located in the green circle and the price shoots up after the opening range breakout.
+This is opening range breakouts.
+The size of the range is marked with green horizontal lines on the chart.
+The range breakout is located in the green circle and the price shoots up after the opening range breakouts.

 This is one of the popular opening range success formulas.
 The early morning range breakout focuses on the size of the gap and also on the breakthrough its high/low.

-One should always use a stop loss order when trading the early morning range breakout.
-The stop loss should be mid-point of the gap.
+One should always use a stop-loss order when trading the early morning range breakout.
+The stop loss should be the mid-point of the gap.